RoaringBitmap/CBitmapCompetition/README.md

 - The number of CPU cycles used to compute the successive intersections, normalized by the number of input values.
 - The number of CPU cycles used to compute the successive unions, normalized by the number of input values.
 - The number of CPU cycles used to compute the total union using a naive algorithm, normalized by the number of input values.
-- The number of CPU cycles used to compute the total union using a heap-based algorithm, normalized by the number of input values.
+- The number of CPU cycles used to compute the total union using a heap-based or sort algorithm, normalized by the number of input values.
+In some cases, there might not be a reasonable heap-based or sort algorithm, but that is ok.
 The normalization proceeds as follows.
 For the total union, we divide by the sum of the cardinality of all sets.
 For the successive intersections and unions, we divide by the number the sum of the cardinalities of the pairs of sets (so that, effectively, all but the first and last sets count twice).

 For each competitive technique, we apply the following recipe: